mjeder/whats-the-wait-api/README.md

 - GH Pages
 ___
 ## Unsolved Problems
-- [ ] Currently I am unable to deploy my application on GH pages.
-Working on fixing that ASAP.
 - [ ] Creating a guest throws an error but still adds the guest to a waitlist on the server side.
 - [ ] Unable to delete a guest.
 - [ ] Unable to edit a guest.